Robert Flanagan (politician)

-Robert L. Flanagan (born November 1, 1945) was the Secretary of the Maryland Department of Transportation from 2003 until 2007, under the administration of Governor Robert Ehrlich.
+Robert L. Flanagan (born November 1, 1945) is an American politician who was the Secretary of the Maryland Department of Transportation from 2003 until 2007, under the administration of Governor Robert Ehrlich.
 Prior and subsequent to this position, Flanagan served in the Maryland House of Delegates.
 He was first elected to office in 1987 and served with fellow Republican, Robert Kittleman, until 2002, when the districts were redrawn and he would move to District 14B.

 Early life and education

 Flanagan was born in Burlington, Vermont, the son of Bernard Lawrence Flanagan (1919-1970) and Margaret (Sawyer) Flanagan.
 When Flanagan was young, his father was employed on the staff of U.S. Senator George Aiken in Washington, D.C.

 Flanagan attended Gonzaga College High School in Washington, D.C.
 After high school he attended Harvard University, where he earned his A.B. in economics in 1967.
 Flanagan attended Cornell Law School, where he was a member of the Cornell Law Review, Order of Coif and published The Rights of Handicapped Children to an Education 59 Cornell L.R.
 519(1974), earning his J.D. in 1974.

 His younger brother, Ed Flanagan, also entered politics, but as a Democrat, serving as the Vermont Auditor of Accounts from 1993 - 2001 and in the Vermont Senate from 2005 - 2011.